DavidSantia/react-redis-quiztool/README.md

 When I first researched this, I found various NodeJS modules that interface with Redis; however, these are all server side implementations.
 Since Redis uses a TCP socket, browsers don't let you interface directly.
 Security concerns have kept TCP sockets out of browsers.
 (Although Chrome does have a socket library, it keeps things secure by only allowing sockets in packaged apps, where restrictions can be specified in their manifest.)

 So I created a light-weight adaptor ([redis-ws/main.go](https://github.com/DavidSantia/react-redis-quiztool/blob/master/redis-ws/main.go)) to copy onto the Redis container, providing a websocket interface.
-I also created a separate load app on a second container, that loads quiz data and exits right after that.
+I also created a separate load app on a second container, that loads quiz data and then exits.
 The overall architecture is as follows:
 ![Figure 1: Architecture](https://raw.githubusercontent.com/DavidSantia/react-redis-quiztool/master/README-Architecture.png)

 ## How to Run the example load app